lgresele/independent-mechanism-analysis/README.md

-Experiments on the Darmois construction and on the link between Independence of Mechanism and Independent Component Analysis.
+Experiments on the Darmois construction and on the link between Independence of Mechanisms and Independent Component Analysis.